OWRC/database-manual/a02_Understanding_ORMGP_Database/02_03_Primary_Data_Relationships/02_03_03_Grain_Size.md

 This borehole location has the distinct LOC_ID of *341102* (note that this is a *Version 8* database location identifier; the *Version 7* identifier is *1125539377*) but no soil samples are currently identified; a screened interval, for water levels, does exist.

+#### A New Interval

-As such, a new soil interval needs to be created.
+As there is currently no soil interval entered into the database, a new one needs to be created.
 The affected tables would be:

 ##### D_INT